 Five-spice powder encompasses all five flavors - sweet, sour, bitter, pungent, and salty.
-This recipe is reprinted with permission from Raphael Meyer, American Kashrus Services.
+This recipe showing how to make five-spice powder is reprinted with permission from Raphael Meyer, American Kashrus Services.

 Time Required: 15 minutes

 - In a dry skillet, roast 2 teaspoons of Szechuan peppercorns by shaking the pan over low to medium heat until the aroma of the peppercorns is released (about three minutes).

 - Grind the roasted peppercorns and 8 star anise in a blender or pepper mill.

 - Mix in 1/2 teaspoon ground cloves, 1 tablespoon ground cinnamon, and 1 tablespoon ground fennel seeds.